Sinus Surgery – Functional Endoscopic Sinus Surgery (FESS)

 It is common to have a blocked nose due to swelling caused by the surgery, which happens in everyone and does not mean that the operation has not worked.
 It usually settles after two to three weeks.

 The operation is not usually too painful although simple painkillers may be needed as required for the first couple of weeks after the operation.

 It is important not to blow your nose for the first 48 hours following endoscopic sinus surgery.
 Your specialist will be able to advise you as to when it is safe for you to start to blowing your nose again.
 Some doctors recommend the use of nose drops, sprays, ointments and salt-water sprays after the operation.
 Salt water is particularly useful as it keeps the nasal passages clear during the healing process.
 This, along with other medications, will be given to you before you go home including specific instructions as to when to take them and how often.
 It is quite normal for some mucus and blood stained fluid to drain from your nose for the first week or two following the operation.
 It is also important to stay away from dusty and smoky atmospheres while you are recovering.

 When can I go home after sinus surgery?

-In many hospitals, FESS is performed as a day case, which means that you will be able to go home on the same day as the operation, although in other hospitals it may be necessary to stay in overnight.
-Regardless of the preference of your surgeon or hospital, we will only let you go home once you are recovered from the immediate effects of the operation, when you are eating and drinking and feel well enough.
+In almost all cases you will be able to go home on the same day as the sinus operation, although occasionally it is necessary to stay in overnight.
+This may be because of a slower than average recovery, or if the operation has finished late in the day, or if there are other medical reasons or problems that require closer monitoring.
+Rest assured that we will only let you go home once you are recovered from the immediate effects of the operation, when you are eating and drinking and feel well enough to travel home.

-You will need to rest at home for at least a week and avoid heavy nose blowing, straining or heavy lifting.
+You will need to rest at home for one to two weeks and avoid heavy nose blowing, straining or heavy lifting.
 If your job involves heavy lifting and carrying, you should be off work for at least two weeks.
 You will be given instructions on when to return to the hospital for your follow-up visit.